Master of Science in Science Education

 Interdisciplinary efforts and incorporation of both science content and pedagogy have been encouraged during the development of courses.
 Each student seeking the degree is advised by a three-person faculty committee, and programs are designed taking into account the student's background, interests, and career goals.

 The MSSE degree program was developed by Montana State University faculty members who are active in science, science education, and mathematics.
 The program is a unique, cooperative effort of several colleges and departments.
 Faculty members of the departments of Biology, Chemistry and Biochemistry, Earth Science, Education, Health and Human Development, Land Resources and Environmental Science, Mathematics, Microbiology, Plant Science and Environmental Science, Physics, and other related areas such as Engineering will teach most courses.
 Faculty members of other departments and units will play a major role in some courses.
-Science courses are offered through the appropriate science content department.
+When appropriate, courses may be taught by faculty members of other institutions.

 All students seeking the MSSE degree complete core courses (14 credits) in education which includes a three-credit capstone project.
 For the remaining credits (16), students select interdisciplinary combinations of science content courses (12 credits minimum) from offerings in biology, chemistry, earth science, land resources and environmental science, microbiology, physics, and plant science.
 Interdisciplinary efforts and incorporation of both science content and pedagogy have been encouraged during the development of courses.
 The final four credits in the thirty-credit program are electives selected from education and/or science courses.